 A: The review process is triggered any time someone submits an integration to the Integration Center.
 The BetterCloud team reviews integrations for security purposes.
-Once the integration passes the review, it is published to the Integration Center.
+Once the new integration passes the security review, the BetterCloud team publishes it to the Integration center.

 Q: What if there’s an integration that I want to use, but the action I want isn’t built out yet?
 Can I extend this integration?